Close

 Configuring Content Restrictions

 Preventing your child from seeing explicit content, explicit language, or sensitive photos when using their iPhone is of utmost importance.
-Fortunately, there are parental controls that you can set for the Safari browser for website activity, and more.
+Fortunately, there are privacy restrictions that you can set for the Safari browser, Google Chrome, and more.

 1. Open Settings.